kbonaccorsi/12-employee-tracker/README.md

     -make queries asynchronous.
 MySQL2 exposes a `.promise()` function on Connections to upgrade an existing non-Promise connection to use Promises.
 To learn more and make your queries asynchronous, refer to the [npm documentation on MySQL2](https://www.npmjs.com/package/mysql2).

     -separate file that contains functions for performing specific SQL queries

         -A constructor function or class could be helpful for organizing these

         JOIN commands: at least 3 (lesson 26)

-    - command-line application accepts user input
-        - start node index.js
-            - .prompt {
-                -view all departments
-                -view all roles
-                -view all employees
-                -add a department
-                -add a role
-                -add an employee
-                -update an employee role
-                    -will need to have an id attached to access specific employee

-- view all departments
-    -DESCRIBE departments
-        -shows formatted table with department names and department ids

--view all roles
-    -DESCRIBE roles
-        -shows job title, role id, the department that role belongs to, and the salary for that role

--view all employees
-    DESCRIBE employees
-        -shows employee ids, first names, last names, job titles, departments, salaries, and managers that the employees report to

--add a department
-    .prompt
-        -enter the name of the department
-    .then
-        -add that department to the database

--add a role
-    .prompt
-        -enter the name
-        -enter the salary
-        -enter the department for the role
-    .then
-        -add that role to the database

--add an employee
-    .prompt
-        -enter the employee’s first name
-        -enter the employee's last name
-        -enter the employee's role
-        -enter the manager who will oversee the employee .then
-        -add employee to the database

--update an employee role
-    .prompt
-        -select an employee to update (list)
-        -update the employee's role
-    .then
-        -information is updated in the database

 ## Bonus